🔗========================= The WWII US Module - Key Submodules =========================🔗

 The seven major areas of WWII combat, known as theaters, areas, or fronts, are listed below.

-- Within the War with Japan and the War with Germany, I have ordered the theaters by the total number of deaths, Allied and Axis, civilian and military.
+- Within the War with Japan and the War with Germany, I have ordered the theaters by the total number of deaths, including Allied, Axis, civilian and military.

-- Within each theater, I have ordered the major Allied combatants.
+- Within each theater, I have ordered the major Allied combatants by total number of deaths.

 - The British Empire included Great Britain, the British colonies such as India, and the British dominions such as Canada.